Free shipping for orders over 120,00 Lei

 International Ovarian Cancer Day

 What do we know about ovarian cancer?
-How do we spot it, what are the signs to look out for, and why did we choose to talk about this topic today?
+How do we detect it, what are the signs we should look out for, and why did we choose to talk about this topic today?

-It is a health problem that often goes easily unnoticed in its early stages.
-But did you know that in Romania, ovarian cancer is on the 8th place in the list of the most common types of cancer affecting women?
+It's a health problem that often goes unnoticed in its early stages.
+But did you know that in Romania, ovarian cancer is the 8th most common type of cancer affecting women?

-The good news is that there are things you can do to reduce your risk of ovarian cancer, or detect and treat it early.
-May 8, officially declared International Ovarian Cancer Day, gives us the perfect opportunity for an open conversation to raise awareness of the seriousness of ovarian cancer and talk about how the right information, attention and care can save your life.
+The good news is that there are things you can do to reduce your risk of ovarian cancer, or to detect and treat it early.
+May 8, officially declared World Ovarian Cancer Day, provides us with the perfect opportunity for an open conversation, to raise awareness of the seriousness of ovarian cancer and to talk about how the right information, attention and care can save your life.

 May 8 is International Ovarian Cancer Day

-At the initiative of the World Coalition for Ovarian Cancer, May 8 has been officially declared World Ovarian Cancer Day since 2013.
-In short, we dedicate May 8 to people all over the world who are fighting ovarian cancer and their families, and raise the alarm about the seriousness of the condition.
+At the initiative of the World Ovarian Cancer Coalition, May 8th was officially declared World Ovarian Cancer Day in 2013.
+In short, we dedicate May 8th to people around the world who are fighting ovarian cancer and their families, and we raise awareness about the seriousness of the condition.

 What alarm signal are we raising on this occasion?

-The points that it brings to the fore and the results that the international day against cancer aims at are:
+The points that World Cancer Day brings to the fore and the results that it seeks are:

-• Information and education: the low number of ovarian cancer symptoms and signs leads to their being ignored; recognizing them encourages us to pay attention and identify them.
+• Information and education: the low number of symptoms and signs of ovarian cancer leads to their ignoring; recognizing them encourages us to be attentive and identify them.

-• Solidarity: We show support for women battling ovarian cancer and their families.
+• Solidarity: we show our support for women battling ovarian cancer and their families.

-• Encouraging research: difficult and late diagnosis affects the survival rate, and from May 8 we encourage researchers to continue studies to find more effective and more ways to diagnose ovarian cancer early.
+• Encouraging research: difficult and late diagnosis affects survival rates, and on May 8th we encourage researchers to continue studies to find more and more effective ways to diagnose ovarian cancer early.

 The vision of the day is awareness.
-Which leads to actions, actions that can ultimately save lives.
+Which leads to action, action that can ultimately save lives.
 And solidarity and education are key words in this movement, which started precisely from the desire to support women who are already fighting ovarian cancer and to encourage education, attention and early prevention.

 What do you need to know about ovarian cancer?

 Naturally, in your body, in the pelvic area, there are two ovaries that produce eggs.
-There are also the two fallopian tubes, through which the eggs reach the ovaries to the uterus.
-These are the organs mainly affected when you get ovarian cancer.
+Also located there are two fallopian tubes, through which the eggs travel from the ovaries to the uterus.
+These are the organs primarily affected when you get ovarian cancer.

-Many women believe that it starts at the level of the ovaries.
-But in reality, ovarian cancer means a whole group of conditions that start either in the ovaries or in surrounding organs, such as the fallopian tubes or the peritoneum - the membrane that covers the organs in the abdomen - and can later spread to the liver, stomach or lungs.
+Many women think that it starts in the ovaries.
+But in reality, ovarian cancer is a whole group of conditions that start either in the ovaries or in surrounding organs, such as the fallopian tubes or peritoneum - the membrane that covers the organs in the abdomen - and can later spread to the liver, stomach or lungs.

-Although any woman can get ovarian cancer, it occurs most often in people over the age of 50, and it is often genetic.
-Let's see everything there is to know about causes, types, symptoms and treatment.
+Although any woman can get ovarian cancer, it most often occurs in people over the age of 50, and it is often genetic.
+Let's see everything you need to know about the causes, types, symptoms, and treatment.

 Types of ovarian cancer